A Configuration-First Framework for Reproducible, Low-Code Machine Learning: a Localization Use Case: Related Work

 Libraries such as MLXP~\cite{arbel_mlxp_2024} focus on lightweight, code-centric management of configurations, runs, and results to reduce overhead and encourage replicable practice.
 However typically rely on external mechanisms for full environment capture or dataset and and provenance management versioning.
 Considering this, exact replay remains a user-assembled composition of tools.

 As highlighted in related work, there is a recognized need for reproducibility, usability, and flexibility in research.
 Existing approaches make progress in specific areas—such as task, specific automation, task libraries, or experiment management, but they tend to address these aspects only in isolation.
 In contrast, our work is designed to integrate all three goals: reproducibility by default, ease of use, and flexibility for advanced experimentation.
+We position LOCALIZE not merely as a domain-specific tool, but as an implementation of the \textit{engineering within boundaries} principle proposed by \cite{10883021}.
+In this paradigm, when software involves non-deterministic or stochastic components like ML models, the framework must provide rigid boundaries—or guardrails—to ensure the integrity of the process.
+LOCALIZE adopts this by using a configuration-first approach that separates the 'intent' of the experiment from the 'implementation' of the logic, thereby providing a structured environment where scientific rigor is a byproduct of the software architecture itself.